T-Cell Lymphoma: Treatment Options

 In addition, a procedure called extracorporeal photopheresis (ECPP) is approved to treat people with CTCL.
 For this procedure, blood is removed from the patient and treated with ultraviolet light, and with drugs that become active when exposed to ultraviolet light.
 Once the blood has been treated, it is then returned back into the patient’s body.

-When systemic chemotherapy treatments are appropriate, initial treatment is typically a Several drugs given together to increase response rate of certain tumors.Combinations of anticancer drugs given at a certain dose in a specific sequence according to a strict schedule., such as CHOP (cyclophosphamide, doxorubicin, vincristine, prednisone), CHOEP (CHOP plus etoposide) or EPOCH (etoposide, vincristine, doxorubicin, cyclophosphamide, and prednisone), or other multidrug regimens.
+When systemic chemotherapy treatments are appropriate, initial treatment is typically a combination chemotherapy regimen, such as CHOP (cyclophosphamide, doxorubicin, vincristine, prednisone), CHOEP (CHOP plus etoposide) or EPOCH (etoposide, vincristine, doxorubicin, cyclophosphamide, and prednisone), or other multidrug regimens.
 Treatments might vary widely depending on the subtype of lymphoma that you have.
 In some cases, it may be determined that transplantation is the most appropriate approach to treatment.